 When they were married, people feasted and drank wine and looked at the gifts.
 Gifts were like wedding gifts today, household goods and perfumes and vases and baskets.

-Wedding were very different in the city-state of Sparta.
+Weddings were very different in the city-state of Sparta.
 First, in Sparta, women had to agree to be married.
 But once an agreement was reached, the ceremony was very simple.
-After a short friendly physical fight between the bride and the groom, the groom won, if the bride wished to be married.
+After a short friendly physical fight between the bride and the groom.
+The groom won if he and the bride wished to be married.
 The groom would toss his wife over his shoulder and carry her off.
 That concluded the wedding ceremony.
-Then, like all the Greeks, they feasted and toasted the new couple.
+Then, like all the Greeks, wedding guests feasted and toasted the new couple.